JR54562/MTA/README.md

 ```
 - Apply a bootstrap design template to site.
+- Assume there will be duplicate songs added.
+Display all?
 - Acknowledge any issues/errors and correct them.
 - Massage data into or out of the database for case sensitivity.
 - Adding a table for Album collection.
 As the user adds more songs from the same album name, they would be added to a discrete collection.